tux2603/recipes/recipes/main_dishes/macAndCheese.md

 # Mac and Cheese

-<small>Recipe from: The New Best Recipe, modified by the O'Connor clan</small>
+<small>Recipe by: The New Best Recipe, modified by the O'Connor clan</small>

 <small>Servings: 6</small>